bccp/nbodykit/docs/source/catalogs/mock-data.rst

   :class:`~halos.HaloCatalog` are assumed to be :math:`\mathrm{Mpc}/h`, km/s,
   and :math:`M_\odot/h`, respectively.
 These units are necessary to interface with :mod:`halotools`.
-- The mass definition input to :class:`~halos.HaloCatalog` can be "vir" for to use virial masses, or an overdensity factor with respect to the critical or mean density, i.e. "200c", "500c", or "200m", "500m".
+- The mass definition input to :class:`~halos.HaloCatalog` can be "vir" to use virial masses, or an overdensity factor with respect to the critical or mean density, i.e. "200c", "500c", or "200m", "500m".
-- If using the built-in friends-of-friends finder class, :class:`~nbodykit.algorithms.fof.FOF`, to identify halos, the user can use the :func:`~nbodykit.algorithms.fof.FOF.to_halos` function to directly produce a :class:`~halos.HaloCatalog` from the FOF objects.
+- If using the built-in friends-of-friends (FOF) finder class, :class:`~nbodykit.algorithms.fof.FOF`, to identify halos, the user can use the :func:`~nbodykit.algorithms.fof.FOF.to_halos` function to directly produce a :class:`~halos.HaloCatalog` from the result of running the FOF algorithm.
-- By default, the halo concentration values are generated using the input mass definition and the analytic formulas from
+- By default, the halo concentration values stored in the ``Concentration`` column of a :class:`HaloCatalog` object are generated using the input mass definition and the analytic formulas from
-  `Dutton and Maccio 2014 <https://arxiv.org/abs/1402.7073>`_.
+  `Dutton and Maccio 2014`_.
 Users can overwrite this column with their own values if they wish to use custom concentration values when generating HOD catalogs.